Sherman Fairchild: Death

-Fairchild died on March 28, 1971, at Roosevelt Hospital in New York after a long illness.
-He was buried in Glenwood Cemetery in Oneonta, Otsego County, New York.
-He is buried within walking distance of the home he grew up in, now the Oneonta Masonic Lodge.
+Sherman Fairchild died on March 28, 1971, at Roosevelt Hospital in New York after a long illness.
+He was buried in Glenwood Cemetery in Oneonta, Otsego County, New York, within walking distance of his childhood home, which became the Oneonta Masonic Lodge.

+Legacy

 He left bequests to more than 50 relatives, friends and former employees.
-Most of the $200+ million estate went to two charitable foundations he formed during his lifetime, the Fairchild Foundation and the Sherman Fairchild Foundation.
-The assets of the Sherman Fairchild Foundation, headquartered in Chevy Chase, Maryland, have grown to over $500 million.
-Specific bequests to organizations were $300,000 to Roosevelt Hospital, $200,000 to the Salvation Army, and $100,000 to the American Society for the Prevention of Cruelty to Animals, in memory of his aunt May Fairchild.
-The foundation also donated $6.5 million to Columbia University, Fairchild's alma mater, to found a new life sciences building.
+Most of the $200+ million estate went to two charitable foundations, the Fairchild Foundation and the Sherman Fairchild Foundation.
+The assets of the Sherman Fairchild Foundation in Chevy Chase, Maryland, have grown to over $500 million.
+Other bequests were $300,000 to Roosevelt Hospital, $200,000 to the Salvation Army, and $100,000 to the American Society for the Prevention of Cruelty to Animals, in memory of his aunt May Fairchild.
+The foundation donated $6.5 million to Columbia University, Fairchild's alma mater, for a new life sciences building.

-As a result of his lifetime achievements, he was awarded fellowships in the Institute of Aeronautical Sciences and in the Royal Aeronautical Society, as well as accolades by the Smithsonian Institution.
-In 1979, Fairchild was inducted into the National Aviation Hall of Fame.